mulesoft/mule-migration-assistant/README.md

 ### User Documentation

-For guidance using MMA to assist in a migration, see [MMA user documentation](./docs).
+For guidance using MMA to assist in a migration, see the [user documentation](./docs).

 ### Contributing